Water

 To address the climate risks and improve water management, Drakenstein is exploring the use of Nature Based Infrastructure (NBI).
 As part of the project “Transformative Adaptation in the Berg River Catchment through Nature-Based Solutions” it aims to strengthen existing riverine management initiatives and identify pilot NBI projects measures based on climate change vulnerability analysis.
 The goal is to increase flood resilience and water retention by rehabilitating riverbanks, riparian areas, and floodplains.

-The Sustainable Asset Valuation (SAVI) report will explore the outcomes of investing in NBI in river sub-catchments between the cities of Paarl and Wellington.
-We will assess two scenarios:
+The Sustainable Asset Valuation (SAVi) report explores the outcomes of investing in NBI in river sub-catchments between the cities of Paarl and Wellington.
+We assessed two scenarios:

 • Nature-Based Infrastructure scenario, including floodplain and riverbank restoration, constructed wetlands, and urban green spaces.